gerrrg/bbeUSD-gnosis-extractor/etherscan_warrior.md

 Connect your wallet, you will be able to see and withdraw your internal balances there.

-**Note that as of the time of this writing the withdraw function was not working, so no tx's.**

 Here are the internal balances of the wallet used.
-There was another other experiment with burning bb-e-usd to internal balances, but the DAI and USDC amounts shown, are the outputs you can expect to withdraw from this tx:
+There was another other experiment with burning bb-e-usd to internal balances, but the DAI and USDC amounts shown, are the outputs you can expect to withdraw from this operation:

 ![img.png](images/img.png)

 `32.99 USDC + 34.38 DAI = 67.37 USD` out from an original `199.87` bb-e-usd burned = 33.7 cents out per BPT in.

-The e-tokens, while worthless, remain in your posession as an internal vault balance.
+The e-tokens, while worthless, remain in your possession as an internal vault balance.
 They could be withdrawn in the future if Euler ever unfreezes the tokens.